Skip to content

 Encryption at rest

-Databases and object storage are encrypted at rest by our cloud-storage providers (Supabase / Postgres; object storage).
+Databases and object storage are encrypted at rest by our cloud-storage providers (Supabase / Postgres on AWS infrastructure; object storage).
 Key management is handled by the provider.

 Role-based access control